Hellnurs/rtda2/README.md

 - Two-sided linear interpolation needs the next observation, so it is not causal.
 A production stream would need a small buffer or a one-sided estimator such as an adaptive Kalman filter.
 - The dataset is a 12-minute sample from a single room, so the regression baseload and thresholds are indicative rather than validated.

-## Academic integrity

-This submission is the team's own work.
-Any external material or reused code is identified in the report.